 Supporting someone with memory loss related to dementia

 Memory loss can leave a person frustrated and worried, where they may feel embarrassed and less confident in their abilities.
-This can then cause someone to withdraw and isolate themselves.
-We will look at the ways you can help to support someone with memory loss.
+This can then cause someone to withdraw and isolate themselves, but there are ways you can help to support someone with memory loss.

 Recent or upcoming events